whitson+ - PNR DCA Certification

 - Increase the Bottomhole Pressure Forecast, \(P_{wff}\) to 3000 psia.

-- Adjust the fit manually as shown ini GIF above.
+- Adjust the fit manually using the Shifting or adjusting the segment tool as shown in the GIF above.

-- Click the Export Segment Parameters icon (denoted by double arrows).
+- Click the Export Segment Parameters icon (double arrows).
+This will export the current case (PNR DCA Case in this example).

-- Select Use Parameters in DCA Module option.
+- Select the option Use Parameters in DCA Module.

-- Keep the default name PNR DCA or edit it as desired.
+- Keep the default case name (PNR DCA) or rename it as desired.

 - Click SAVE.
-You will be directed to the DCA Module.
+You will automatically be redirected to the DCA Module.

 Exporting PNR DCA Segments to the DCA Module